hebrides/intern-training/README.md

 README: Some programs, including [Cordova](https://cordova.apache.org) (commercially implemented as Capacitor & Ionic) and [Electron](https://www.electronjs.org), allow developers to bundle web applications as native apps that can run outside of the browser.
 (They run the app in a hidden, mini-browser.)
 [VSCode]((https://www.electronjs.org/apps/visual-studio-code)) is a popular "web app" built using Electron.

-README: Other languages are used to make client apps, including React-Native, Dart/Flutter, Swift, Objective C, Java, C, C++, C#, Godot Script, Lua, Unity / C#, and many others.
-These languages compile code to native binary or byte-code executables.
+README: Other languages are used to make client apps, including [React-Native](https://reactnative.dev), [Dart/Flutter](https://flutter.dev), Swift, Objective C, Java, C, C++, C#, Godot Script, Lua, Unity / C#, and many others.
+These languages compile code to native binary or byte-code executables for running on a desktop or mobile device; [React-Native](https://github.com/necolas/react-native-web), [Flutter](https://flutter.dev/docs/deployment/web), [GoDot](https://docs.godotengine.org/en/stable/development/compiling/compiling_for_web.html), and [Unity](https://docs.unity3d.com/Manual/webgl-building.html) can also compile code so it runs in a web browser.

 #### Part 2.
 Web Server Software